 - PhD in Finance, University of British Columbia

-Guochang Zhang is Area Head of Accounting and Law and a professor of accounting at the University of Hong Kong.
+Guochang Zhang is the Chung Hon-Dak Professor in Accounting at the University of Hong Kong.
 He previously held academic positions at the Hong Kong University of Science and Technology and The University of Waterloo, Canada.
 He received a Bachelor degree (Engineering) from Shanghai Jiaotong University, and an MSc (Accounting) and a PhD (Finance) from the University of British Columbia.
 He has published papers in top academic journals including The Accounting Review, Journal of Accounting and Economics, Journal of Accounting Research, Contemporary Accounting Research, Review of Accounting Studies, and Management Science.
 His monograph “Accounting Information and Equity Valuation: Theory, Evidence, and Applications” has received the attention of academic researchers and investment professionals, and has been used as teaching material for doctoral and master programs and executive training.
 He serves as an Associate Editor of European Accounting Review, and a member of the Financial Reporting Standards Committee of the Hong Kong Institute of Certified Public Accountants.

 Professor Zhang teaches courses in management accounting, equity valuation, and accounting research.